All Episodes

 We'll show how we can reform rules and regulations so they spur the economy and create jobs, not destroy them.

-We'll offer a better way to help people lift people out of poverty and into the lives of self-determination.
+We'll offer a better way to help people lift people out of poverty and into lives of self-determination.

-It'll be a positive optimistic vision.
+It'll be a positive, optimistic vision.

 Well, he's not talking about building the wall.